jwbuurlage/Bulk/docs/pages/bsp.md

 The BSP model is defined on an abstract computer called a BSP computer.
 This computer has three important requirements.

-1. It has \(n\) processors capable of computation and communication, i.e. it allows for local memory transactions.
+1. It has \(p\) processors capable of computation and communication, i.e. it allows for local memory transactions.
 2. It has a network in place that allows the different processors to send and receive data.
 3. It has a mechanism that allows for the synchronisation of these processors, e.g. by means of a blocking barrier.